Line | Definition, Etymology, Synonyms & Antonyms

 Definition

 A line is a straight, continuous, and infinitely extending path defined by a series of points that follow a uniform direction.
-In geometry, a line has no thickness and is often represented by a straight line segment with two endpoints.
-Lines play a fundamental role in mathematics, as well as various fields like art, engineering, and physics.
+In geometry, it has no thickness and is often represented by a straight line segment with two endpoints.

 Etymology

-The word “line” originated from the Middle English word “line,” which came from the Old French word “ligne,” and ultimately from the Latin word “linea.”
-The Latin term “linea” referred to a string or cord, which later evolved to denote a straight or connected sequence.
+The word line originated from the Middle English word line, which came from the Old French word ligne, and ultimately from the Latin word linea.
+The Latin term linea referred to a string or cord, which later evolved to denote a straight or connected sequence.

 Synonyms